Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Introduction

 The remainder of this paper is organised as follows: Sec.~\ref{sec:analysis} summarises the experimental setup, describes the analysis workflow, and provides estimates of the range of signal precision in different scenarios; Sec.~\ref{sec:interpretation} illustrates the phenomenological impact of these measurements, both in the SM case and in selected relevant NP benchmarks.

-The work in this paper has been conducted after the publication of the FCC conceptual design reports~\cite{Mangano:2651294,Benedikt:2651299,Benedikt:2018csr} and after the European Strategy Update for Particle Physics released its recommendation to investigate the technical and financial feasibility of a future hadron collider at CERN with a centre-of-mass energy of at least 100 TeV and with an electron-positron Higgs and electroweak factory as a possible first stage.
+The work in this paper has been conducted following the recommendation of the European Strategy Update for Particle Physics to investigate the technical and financial feasibility of a future hadron collider at CERN with a centre-of-mass energy of at least 100 TeV and with an electron-positron Higgs and electroweak factory as a possible first stage.
 This article provides a detailed description of the key ingredients for physics analyses at FCC-ee.